Award: Certificate in Mass Communications

 This program is designed to prepare students for entry level

-only those courses which are directly related to this field.
+courses directly related to this field.

 - Demonstrate media literacy.